Lumen Review – plus Keto insights on their Garmin CIQ Metabolism Reporting Tool

 The Lumen ‘breathalyser’ is simple to use and for each rested, check-in breath you will usually need one reading plus a verification reading, taking a minute to complete both and ‘tag’ the result in the app.

-Almost immediately, Lumen gives feedback on your current metabolic state and, after 4 days of readings, Lumen mostly knows your breath signature.
-It takes 2 weeks for Lumen to understand your metabolic flexibility – ie your ability to switch between different fat/carb states.
+Almost immediately, Lumen gives feedback on your current metabolic or ‘fat-burning’ state and, after 4 days of readings, Lumen mostly knows your breath signature.
+It takes 2 weeks for Lumen to understand your metabolic flexibility – ie your ability to switch quickly between different fat/carb states.

-This is new information to almost all us.
+This is new information to all of us.

 You might have counted your consumption of carbs and calories or you might have looked at your fitness watch to see estimations of fat/carb/calorie usage based on effort levels but you’ve never had any idea about your body’s true ability to burn carb/fat at any given time of the day. #CoolStuff